8 Things You Probably Shouldn’t Clean with SOS Pads

 Starting off general here, you should not use SOS pads to clean wooden surfaces as the metal could scratch them.
 “Wood is a soft material; it can get scratches, and the last thing you want in any type of wood is scratches,” says Abe Navas, General Manager of Emily’s Maids, a house cleaning service in Dallas, Texas.
 He says that this could make your wooden surfaces more vulnerable to moisture, which could seriously shorten their lifespan.
 This doesn’t just apply to wooden furniture and surfaces, but also to kitchen apparatuses like cutting boards.
 In fact, wood is also one of the things you shouldn’t clean with antibacterial wipes.

 In addition to wood, you should also avoid using steel wool cleaning pads on plastic.
-Similarly to wood, plastic is very susceptible to scratching from contact with metal.
+Similar to wood, plastic is very susceptible to scratching from contact with metal.
 “If you try hard enough, you can scratch it with anything,” Navas says.
 “Using something metallic to rub it is just asking to break it down and wear it down fast.”
-He suggests just using ordinary sponges to clean plastic items and surfaces.

 Stainless steel appliances

 This joins the ranks of spots in your bathroom you should avoid using SOS pads on.
-Ceramic bathroom tile is fair game, but refrain from scrubbing down the actual tub.
+Ceramic bathroom tile is fair game but refrain from scrubbing down the actual tub.
 “You can carefully use SOS pads to clean shower doors, but you should never use them on the actual shower or bathtub floor,” Carpenter says.
 “The steel wool pad will likely scratch the finish of the tub leaving black and gray marks.”
 You should also avoid using them on your tub or shower if it’s made of fiberglass; they’ll be too abrasive for a fiberglass surface.
-Learn about more ways you’re cleaning your bathroom wrong.

 Cast iron cookware